lulu70/vegan-site/content/recipes/high-protein-vegan-burgers.md

 ## Lets start

-1. cook the black lentils in water till its soft.
+1. Cook the black lentils in water till its soft.
-2. cook the spelt with 1¾ cups of water. when it boils cover the pot and cook on low heat until the water is evaporated.
+2. Cook the spelt with 1¾ cups of water. when it boils cover the pot and cook on low heat until the water is evaporated.
 3. Put the chia and the flax seeds in a bowl with ½ cup of boiled water and let it rest. it should get thick and sticky in 15 minutes.

 <Image filename="flax-chia-seeds"/>